-3. If I speak to any one of you more than to another, it is to Thee, who thinkest thyself unconcerned in this Exhortation.
-I have a Message from God unto thee.
-In his Name, I wan Thee to five from the Wrath to come.
-Thou unholy Soul, see thy Picture in condemn'd Peter, lying in the dark Dungeon, between the Soldiers, bound with two Chains, the Keepers before the Door keeping the Prison.
-The Night is sar spent, the Morning is at hand, when thou art to be brought forth to Execution.
-And in these dreadful Circumstances, Thou art sast assets; Thou art fast assets; Thou art fast assets; Thou art fast assets of the Pit, in the Jaws of everlasting Destruction.
+3. If I speak to any one of you, more than to another, it is to thee, who thinkest thyself unconcerned in this exhortation.
+"I have a message from God unto thee."
+In his name, I warn thee "to flee from the wrath to come."
+Thou unholy soul, see thy picture in condemned Peter, lying in the dark dungeon, between the soldiers, bound with two chains, the keepers before the door keeping the prison.
+The night is far spent, the morning is at hand, when thou art to be brought forth to execution.
+And in these dreadful circumstances, thou art fast asleep; thou art fast asleep in the devil's arms, on the brink of the pit, in the jaws of everlasting destruction !

-4. O may the Angel of the Lord come upon thee, and the Light thine into the Prison!
-And mayst Thou feel the Stroke of an Almighty Hand, raising Thee with Arist up quickly, gird theself and bind on the Sandali, cast the

-Garment about thee, and follow me:
+4. O may the Angel of the Lord come upon thee, and the light shine into thy prison!
+And mayest thou feel the stroke of an Almighty Hand, raising thee, with, "Arise up quickly, gird thyself, and bind on thy sandals, cast thy garments about thee, and follow me."

-5. Awake, Thou everlasting Spirit, out of thy Dream of worldiy Happines.
+5. Awake, thou everlasting spirit, out of thy dream of worldly happiness!
 Did not God create thee for himself?
-Then, thou can'st not rest, till thou restell in Him.
-Return thou Wanderer.
-Fly back to thy Ark.
-This is not thy Home.
-Think not of building Tabernacles here.
-Thou art but a Stranger, a Sojourner upon Earth: A Creature of a Day, but just launching out into an Unchangeable State.
+Then thou canst not rest till thou restest in him.
+Return, thou wanderer!
+Fly back to thy ark.
+This is not thy home.
+Think not of building tabernacles here.
+Thou art but a stranger, a sojourner upon earth; a creature of a day, but just launching out into an unchangeable state.
 Make haste.
 Eternity is at hand.

-Eternity depends on this Moment.
-An Eternity of Hap-

-piness, or an Eternity of Misery!
+Eternity depends on this moment.
+An eternity of happiness, or an eternity of misery!

-6. In what State is thy Soul?
-Was God, while I am yet speaking, to require it of Thee, art Thou ready to meet Death and Judgment?
-Canst Thou stand in his Sight, who is of purer Eyes than to behold Iniquity?
-Art Thou meet to be Partaker of the Inheritance of the Saints in Light?
-Hast Thou fought a good Fight and kept the Faith?
-Hast Thou secured the one Thing needful?
-Hast thou recovered the Image of God, even Righteousness and true Holines?
-Hast Thou put off the Old Man and put on the New?
-Art Thou cloathed upon with Chris?
+6. In what state is thy soul?
+Was God, while I am yet speaking, to require it of thee, art thou ready to meet death and judgment?
+Canst thou stand in his sight, who is of purer eyes than to behold iniquity?"
+Art thou "meet to be partaker of the inheritance of the saints in light?"
+Hast thou "fought a good fight, and kept the faith?"
+Hast thou secured the one thing needful?
+Hast thou recovered the image of God, even righteousness and true holiness?
+Hast thou put off the old man, and put on the new?
+Art thou clothed upon with Christ?

-7. Hast Thou Oil in thy Lamp?
-Grace in thy Heart?
-Dost Thou love the Lord thy God, with all thy Heart, and with all thy Mind, and with all thy Soul, and with all thy Strength?
-Is that Mind in Thee, which was also in Christ Jesus?
-Art Thou a Christian indeed?
-That is, a new Creature?
-Are old Things past away, and all

-Things become new?

-8. Art Thou Partaker of the Divine Nature?
-Knowell Thou not, that Christ is in Thee, except Thou be reprobate?
-Knowest Thou, that God dwelleth in Thee, and Theu in God, by his Spirit which he hath given Thee?
-Knowest Thou not, that thy Body is a Temple of the Holy Ghoss, which Thou hast of God?
-Hast Thou the Witness in thyself?
-The Earnest of thine Inheritance?
-Art Thou sealed by that Spirit of Promise, unto the Day of Redemption?
-Hast Thou received the Holy Ghoss-or dost Thou start at the Question, not knowing whether there be any Holy Ghost?
+7. Hast thou oil in thy lamp; grace in thy heart?
+Dost thou "love the Lord thy God with all thy heart, and with all thy mind, and with all thy soul, and with all thy strength?"
+Is that mind in thee, which was also in Christ Jesus?
+Art thou a Christian indeed; that is, a new creature?
+Are old things passed away, and all things become new?
+8. Art thou a "partaker of the divine nature?"
+Knowest thou not, that "Christ is in thee, except thou be reprobate?"
+Knowest thou, that God "dwelleth in thee, and thou in God, by his Spirit, which he hath given thee?"
+Knowest thou not that "thy body is a temple of the Holy Ghost, which thou hast of God?"
+Hast thou the witness in thyself? the earnest of thine inheritance?
+Hast thou "received the Holy Ghost?"
+Or, dost thou start at the question, not knowing "whether there be any Holy Ghost?"

-9. If it offends Thee, be Thou affured, that Thou neither art a Christian, nor defirest to be One.
-Nay, thy very Prayer is turned into Sin; and Thou hast solemnly mocked God this very Day, by praying for the Inspiration of bis Holy Spirit, when Thou didst not believe there was any such Thing to be received?
+9. If it offends thee, be thou assured, that thou neither art a Christian, nor desirest to be one.
+Nay, thy very prayer is turned into sin; and thou hast solemnly mocked God this very day, by praying for the inspiration of his Holy Spirit, when thou didst not believe there was any such thing to be received.